shankSona/Programming/Pyspark/Introduction to PySpark.md

 df.groupBy("department").count()        # groups and counts
 spark.read.csv("path")                  # reads a CSV file
 ```

+These functions are built into the API so you don’t have to manually manage memory, parallelism, or low-level Spark engine operations.

+### 📝 In Short

+A **set of tools and functions** in an API means:

+> Pre-made building blocks that **simplify complex operations** so you can focus on solving business problems, not infrastructure challenges.

 ---

 ## 🔧 What Happens Under the Hood?